 Without limiting Operating Requirement 15.5, the ELNO or Potential ELNO must demonstrate to the Registrar its compliance with the Operating Requirements set out in:

-(a) Category One in Schedule 3, at the time the Potential ELNO applies for Approval or the ELNO applies for renewal of Approval; and
+(a) Category One in Schedule 3, at the time the Potential ELNO applies for Approval; and

-(b) Category Two in Schedule 3:

-(i) at least six months prior to the date notified by the ELNO or Potential ELNO to the Registrar as the date on which the ELNO or Potential ELNO intends commencing operation of the ELN, but not more than one year after the date that the Registrar notifies the ELNO or Potential ELNO that the ELNO or Potential ELNO has satisfactorily demonstrated compliance with the Operating Requirements set out in Category One in Schedule 3; and
+(b) Category Two in Schedule 3, at least six months prior to the date notified by the ELNO or Potential ELNO to the Registrar as the date on which the ELNO or Potential ELNO intends commencing operation of the ELN, but not more than one year after the date that the Registrar notifies the ELNO or Potential ELNO that the ELNO or Potential ELNO has satisfactorily demonstrated compliance with the Operating Requirements set out in Category One in Schedule 3; and

-(ii) at the time the ELNO applies for renewal of Approval except for compliance demonstrated under Operating Requirement 15.4(a); and

-(c) Category Three in Schedule 3:

-(i) annually as part of the ELNO’s Annual Report; and
+(c) Category Three in Schedule 3, annually as part of the ELNO’s Annual Report; and

+(d) Category Four in Schedule 3, monthly in a Monthly Report; and

-(ii) at the time the ELNO applies for renewal of Approval except for compliance demonstrated under Operating Requirements 15.4(a) and 15.4(b)(ii); and
+(e) Category Five in Schedule 3, at the time the ELNO applies for renewal of its Approval.

-(d) Category Four in Schedule 3, monthly in a Monthly Report.15.5 Demonstrate compliance at any time
+15.5 Demonstrate compliance at any time

 At any time on the written request of the Registrar, the ELNO must produce to the Registrar within 10 Business Days of that request, documented substantiation of its compliance with these Operating Requirements to the satisfaction of the Registrar.